Aloe Vera Pups for Planting

 Aloe Vera is easy to plant and grow.
 You cannot grow aloe from leaf cuttings.
 The plant is propagated; young clone plants are detached from the root system or the base of a mature plant for planting.

 - If you're planting aloe for the first time, you need to buy propagated aloe for planting.
-However, if you have existing mature plants, look for 'pup' or small aloe plants near the mature aloe plant for propagation and planting.
+However, if you have existing mature plants, look for 'pup' or small aloe plants near the mature aloe plant for propagation.
 Follow the procedure as shown in the video below.

 - Leave the young aloe plant in open air for about 5 days to develop callus at the point of detachment from the root system.
 Make sure the cut part doesn't get in contact with soil to prevent infection.

-- Plant the young plant in soil either outdoors in your garden or in a plant pot for indoor gardening.
+- Plant the young plant in soil either outdoors in your garden or a plant pot for indoor gardening.
 Slightly bury the cut part in soil, but not the leaves.
-Use, pebbles, sand and/or gravel to top up the soil and support your newly planted Aloe Vera 'pup' without a root system.
+Use, pebbles, sand, and gravel to top up the soil and support your newly planted Aloe Vera 'pup' without a root system.

 - Within weeks, the Aloe Vera plant will develop a root system to give it support.
-Don't water the plant until it develops a root system; simply spray water on it every week or fortnight to prevent rotting.
-The moment roots starts developing, you can water your aloe plants once every two to three weeks.
+Don't water the plant until it develops a root system; spray water on it every week or fortnight to prevent rotting.
+The moment roots start to grow, water your aloe plants once every two to three weeks.